btkostner/shorty/README.md

 ## Features

 - A simple interface for adding URLs
-- Exact same URLs get the exact same hashes
+- Exact same URL gets the exact same hash
 - A single PostgreSQL dependency
 - No JavaScript required (though it does add some nice helper features)
 - Easy to deploy docker image